 Since inception, Cullinan has funded its operations primarily through the sale of equity securities and from licensing or selling the rights to its product candidates.
-The Company expects that its cash, cash equivalents, short-term investments, and interest receivable of \$664.9 million as of June 30, 2024, will be sufficient to fund its operating expenses and capital expenditure requirements through the next twelve months from the date of issuance of these consolidated financial statements.
+The Company expects that its cash, cash equivalents, and short-term investments of \$578.1 million, and long-term investments and interest receivable of \$60.9 million as of September 30, 2024, will be sufficient to fund its operating expenses and capital expenditure requirements through the next twelve months from the date of issuance of these consolidated financial statements.
 In April 2024, Cullinan sold shares of its common stock and pre-funded warrants for shares of its common stock in a private placement (the "2024 Private Placement") for net proceeds of \$262.7 million, after deducting offering costs of \$17.3 million.
 Refer to Note 6 for additional detail regarding the 2024 Private Placement.